 The whips that roll up their sleeves and on occasion bend the rules to shepherd and coerce a diverse chorus of MPs within the mother of all parliaments are displayed to everyone in the audience.

-It is set for a short nine-week stay at the National Theatre from March 7th and will last until May 15th, so if you are interested in watching this show, you will need to ensure you book stays in one of the many luxury suites in London sooner rather than later.
+It is set for a short nine-week stay at the National Theatre from March 7th and will last until May 15th, so if you are interested in watching this show, you will need to ensure you book stays in one of the many Mayfair hotels London sooner rather than later.

 The Guardian’s Matt Trueman said of the play upon seeing it: “This House is a thoroughbred crowdpleaser.
 Director Jeremy Herrin works wonders with Graham’s neat rat-a-tat gags.

 “There’s strong support from Phil Daniels, Vincent Franklin and Julian Wadham as characterful chief whips and from Lauren O’Neill as junior whip Ann Taylor, one of the female MPs ushering a fresh breeze through parliament’s dusty corners.”